3Emme/pizza-picker/README.md

   _For reference, here are last week's standards:_

   * Project is in a presentable, portfolio-quality state. **[Complete]**
   * Code is clean, well-refactored, and easy-to-read.
-This includes correct indendation, spacing, and including only necessary comments and debugging tools. **[Incomplete]**
+This includes correct indendation, spacing, and including only necessary comments and debugging tools. **[Complete]**
   * Variable names are descriptive and use lower camel case (e.g. myVariableExample). **[Complete]**
   * JavaScript business logic and user interface logic are separate. **[Complete]**
   * Tests are included for each behavior and code is committed after each test passes. **[Complete]**